 A. The arrangement of streets in a development shall provide for the alignment and continuation of existing or proposed streets into adjoining lands.
-Street rights-of-way shall be extended to or along adjoining property boundaries such that a roadway connection or street be stub shall provided development where practicable and feasible in each direction (north, south. east. and west)
+Street rights-of-way shall be extended to or along adjoining property boundaries such that a roadway connection or street stub shall be provided development where practicable and feasible in each direction (north, south. east. and west)